- Transition Timeline

 Canvas courses have been automatically created for Winter 2018 classes.
 For more information about the Canvas Course Creation Schedule please see our Stanford Canvas Help Center article.
 You may access Canvas at canvas.stanford.edu.

 Is there a recommended browser for Canvas?

 Are there mobile apps for Canvas?

 Yes.
-Students, instructors and TA’s can download the Apple iOS Canvas App for iPhone and iPad or Android Canvas App.
+Students can download the Apple iOS Canvas App for iPhone and iPad or Android Canvas App.
 See the Canvas Mobile App Guide for more information.

-Instructors and TA’s can also download the SpeedGrader App for iPad or SpeedGrader App for Android.
-See the SpeedGrader Mobile App Guide for more information.
+Instructors and TA’s can download the Canvas Teacher App for iPhone, iPad or Android devices.
+See the Canvas Teacher Mobile App Guide for more information.

 Was my CourseWork course migrated to Canvas?